Supporting Early Childhood Education

 Leadership

 • Beverly Wispelwey is an experienced teacher of 3-to-9 year-olds.
-Her particular educational work has been focused on teaching & curriculum development for 3-to-6 year-olds.
+Her particular educational work has been focused on teaching & curriculum development.

 • Hubert Murray is an architect with experience working on projects in the United States, Europe, Africa & the Middle East.
-His portfolio includes public housing, schools & colleges, highway infrastructure, university campus & healthcare planning & urban design.
-He has taught in London, Nairobi & Boston, & is a guest critic at schools of architecture in Boston.
 He is a Fellow of the American Institute of Architects.

 • Magi Fatouleh is the director of the Zahrat Al-Yasmeen kindergarten.
-A lifelong resident of Beit Jala Magi brings years of experience in early childhood education to her work.
-As director, Magi has advanced a campaign to expand the size of the school, student enrollment, teacher training & diversification of the curriculum.
-It includes classroom-based and community-based activities & learning.
+A lifelong resident of Beit Jala, Palestine, she brings years of experience in early childhood education to her work.

-• Betsy Abrams is a social worker, social activist & an American born Jewish woman of Ashkenzi heritage.
-She brings to this project passion, connection & decades of experience working with young children, their parents & teachers.
-Betsy works at the intersection of trauma, racism & resilience drawing upon the strengths of both community & individuals & their capacity for connection, compassion, creativity & healing.
+• Betsy Abrams is a social worker, social activist & an American-born Jewish woman of Ashkenazi heritage.
+She works at the intersection of trauma, racism & resilience.